 The signals converted from S to P at the Moho are blue and denote an increase of velocity with increasing depth.
 Red signals denote a downward velocity decrease.
 The arrival times of the seismic signals must be picked as usual in seismograms at the beginning of the signals and not at the signal maximum, as is usually the case for the classical receiver function method.

-- 100 Picking arrival times of weak emergent signals like converted waves from the Moho or deeper discontinuities is frequently a difficult problem, which we are still trying to improve.
-Therefore wWe marked so far only approximate Moho arrival times by dotted lines.
-The signal forms of the Moho (and other) conversions are determined mainly by the signal forms of the incident SV signals.
-The response of the structure below the station (mainly the Moho interface) is also contributing to the signal form.
+We marked approximate Moho arrival times by dotted lines.
+The signal forms of the Moho (and other) conversions are

+95 determined mainly by the signal forms of the incident SV signals.
+The response of the structure below the station (mainly the

+Moho interface) is also contributing to the signal form.
 Below the Moho in the right-hand panels we see, for most of the profiles, concentrations of red signals.
-These - 105 are caused by sharp or gradual downward velocity decreases.
+These are caused by sharp or gradual downward velocity decreases.
 These signals below the Moho appear scattered, and lack clear lateral correlations, when compared to the Moho signals, that align much better.
 For this reason, we refer to the red regions below the Moho as zones of Negative Velocity Gradients (NVG).
-In some profiles we marked the bottom of the a significant NVG\groups by a broad grey line that approximately indicates the earliest arrival times offrom the deepest a group of scatterers.
+In some profiles we marked the bottom of the NVGs by a broad grey line that approximately indicates the earliest arrival times from the deepest scatterers.
 A negative seismic velocity gradient is often expected to mark the lithosphere asthenosphere boundary.
-But its - 110 depthlocation depends on the nature of the geophysical measurements used to locate this boundary.
+But its location depends on the nature of the geophysical measurements used to locate this boundary.
 Apart from temperature effects this negative gradient may also be caused by changes in, for example, chemical composition or anisotropy (e.g. Eaton et al., 2009).
 Therefore, we prefer to use the neutral term NVG here.

-4. Characteristic Observations Along the Profiles
+105 4.
+Characteristic Observations Along the Profiles